menu iconknow your dna logosearch icon

 • Your hatred for the sound of chewing

-How Is The Accuracy of Ancestry vs. 23andMe?
+How is the Accuracy of Ancestry vs. 23andMe?

 23andMe and AncestryDNA are the two most accurate DNA tests.
+Ancestry can identify genetic markers with 99% accuracy.

+Meanwhile, 23andMe follows โ€œrigorous standardsโ€ to ensure high-quality results.
 However, the accuracy of DNA test results can vary based on factors like:

 • Testing methods used

-• Size of a company’s DNA database
+• Size of a companyโ€™s DNA database

 • Number of regions tested (more is better)